wilsonmar/mac-setup/README.md

 ## Learn the Terminal app

+The built-in Terminal utility app executes shell scripts like on Linux machines.

-The built-inTerminal program is called a "Bash" shell, which is a contraction of the term "Bourne-agan shell", which is a play on words.
+Bash which is a contraction of the term "Bourne-agan shell" (a play on words).

+There are several ways to

 1. Hold down the <strong>Command</strong> key and press <strong>spacebar</strong> to pop up the Spotlight Search modal dialog.